 The Board is responsible for the development and retention of senior leadership and ensuring that an appropriate succession plan is in place for our Chief Executive Officer and other executive officers.
 Both the Board and the Compensation Committee are regularly engaged in succession planning.
 The Compensation Committee primarily oversees the development and implementation of succession plans for senior leadership positions.
-This process includes review and discussion of the performance and development of senior leadership on a regular basis, along with management's evaluation and recommendations for senior leadership succession, including both long-term succession plans and emergency succession plans.
-The Board also regularly reviews succession plans for senior management and the Chief Executive Officer.
+This process includes review and discussion of the performance and development of senior leadership on a regular basis, along with management's evaluation and recommendations for senior leadership succession plans for senior management and the Chief Executive Officer.
 To assist the Board, our Chief Executive Officer annually provides his assessment of senior leaders and their potential to succeed at key senior management positions.
 The Board also meets potential leaders at many levels across the organization through formal presentations, informal events, one-on-one meetings, and store and other facility walks throughout the year.